Copper pheasant: Status

-As of 2016, the copper pheasant was listed as "Near Threatened" on the IUCN Red List of Threatened Species, with the exact number of wild adults unknown.
-It has been listed as a near-threatened species since 2004, but had previously held the same classification in 1988.
+As of 2025, the copper pheasant was listed as "Least Concern" on the IUCN Red List of Threatened Species, with an estimated population of 50,000 – 300,000 mature individuals.
+Prior to this, the species had been listed as Near Threatened since 2004.
 The ijimae subspecies is protected in Japan, with both S. s. soemmeringii and S. s. ijimae being listed as "Near Threatened" on the Japanese Red List.

 In 1995, an IUCN report called for the continued monitoring of the species, citing over-hunting and a lack of knowledge about the species' behaviour as a reason to study and protect them.
 Threats to the species include non-native predation, overhunting, and habitat destruction.
 Feral dogs and cats disturb nesting sites, further negatively impacting the species.
 However, overhunting is widely considered as the greatest threat to the species.

 Throughout the twentieth century half a million to 800,000 copper pheasants were killed by hunters every year.
 In 1976, to prevent further decline of the species, it was made illegal in Japan to hunt female copper pheasants.
 The number of birds hunted decreased to 100,000 per year by the 1990s.
 As of 2006, the number of birds killed annually had dropped to 6,000.
 To allow for hunting, captive-bred copper pheasants are released every year throughout Japan, including in regions such as Hokkaido and Sado Island where they are a non-native species.